Saturated de Rham-Witt complexes with unit-root coefficients

 \begin{corollary} Continuing from Lemma \ref{lem:PD_compatibility_for_free_when_I_equals_p}, suppose that we are also given a lift $\phi \colon A \to A$ of the absolute Frobenius of $A/pA$.
 Then the divided Frobenius endomorphism $F$ on $\Omega^*_A$ (Proposition \ref{prop:BLM_dR_as_a_DC}) passes to each of the quotients $\Omega^*_{A_r, \gamma}$, and to their limit $\widehat{\Omega}^*_{A, \gamma}$.
 This Frobenius makes $\widehat{\Omega}^*_{A, \gamma}$ a Dieudonn\'e complex, whose strictification is a saturated de Rham--Witt complex of the $\F_p$-algebra $A/pA$. \end{corollary} \begin{proof} The PD-de Rham complexes agree with their non-PD analogues by Lemma \ref{lem:PD_compatibility_for_free_when_I_equals_p}.
 The claims are proved for the latter by \cite[Variant 3.3.1, Corollary 4.2.3]{BLM}. \end{proof}

-\begin{para} We will finish this section with Proposition \ref{prop:F_on_PD_dR_I_not_p}, a generalization of Corollary \ref{cor:F_on_completed_PD_dR_when_I_equals_p} which relaxes the assumption that $I = (p)$.
-This is only a mild generalization: we are allowing ourselves to impose a stronger PD-compatibility on the de Rham complex of $A$ (and thus killing some of its $p$-torsion), but still completing with respect to the $p$-adic topology.
-In particular, it does not apply to $\limarrow_r \Omega^*_{W_r(R), \gamma}$ for a typical (imperfect) $\F_p$-algebra $R$.
+\begin{para} We will finish this section with Proposition \ref{prop:F_on_PD_dR_I_not_p}, a mild but essential generalization of Corollary \ref{cor:F_on_completed_PD_dR_when_I_equals_p} which relaxes the assumption that $I = (p)$.
+Note that although this allows us to impose a stronger PD-compatibility on the de Rham complex of $A$ (and thus kill some of its $p$-torsion), we must still complete with respect to the $p$-adic topology.
+In particular, the proposition does not apply to $\limarrow_r \Omega^*_{W_r(R), \gamma}$ for a typical (imperfect) $\F_p$-algebra $R$.

 First we need a lemma: \end{para}

 \begin{lemma} Let $A$, $I$, $\gamma$, and $\phi$ be as in the PD-embedded situation with Frobenius, \ref{sit:PD_lift}.
 Suppose $x \in I$ is a lift of $\overline{x} \in I_r$.
 Then the elements $x^p$ and $\phi(x)$ both lie in $pA$, and $\frac{x^p}{p}$ reduces to the element $(p-1)! \gamma_p(\overline x) \in A_r$.